 - Excel XML: This selection will generate and download the report as an Excel XML file.

 Your report will now be displayed in table format.
 You have the following options on this screen:

-13. Settings Summary: To view a summary of the report settings, click the Settings Summary button.
+1. Settings Summary: To view a summary of the report settings, click setting summary icon.

 - Show/Hide Columns: This option allows you to hide any of the columns that are currently displayed.
 You can also select to show them (unhide) if you have previously hidden them.

 - Copy: To save a copy of the report table to your clipboard so that you can paste it elsewhere (e.g. into a Word Document on your computer).

 - CSV: To download the report to your computer in CSV format, use this option.

 - Print: This option will create a printer-friendly version of the report so that it can be printed.